Alschn/Beerdegu/README.md

     ```
    5) Run: `heroku stack:set container` so Heroku knows this is a containerized application
    6) Run: `heroku addons:create heroku-postgresql:hobby-dev` which creates the postgres add-on for Heroku
+   7) Add Heroku Redis addon (to be updated)
-   7) Deploy your app by running: `git push heroku master`,
+   8) Deploy your app by running: `git push heroku master`,
-   *or* by pushing to your github repository,
    *or* manually in Heroku dashboard
+   *or* by pushing to your github repository, having Automatic Deploys set up
-   8) Go to `<your app name>.herokuapp.com` to see the published website.
+   9) Go to `<your app name>.herokuapp.com` to see the published website.

 If you are having issues with heroku repository, try ```heroku git:remote -a <your app name>```.